 - Find out who your state representatives are in Congress (House of Representatives and Senate)

 - Connect with/contact your Congressional representatives through social media to find out their views on vaccines, and to share your thoughts on immunization-related issues you care about.
+You can also share a link to our 2020 State of the ImmUnion report and the COVID-19 Vaccination supplement.

 - Register to vote.